 - A project of

 Students conduct a field study to investigate, record and analyse the presence of native, non-native and invasive species in a selected local environment.
-By focusing on identifying and observing the variety of species found in the local environment, students are able to explore the relationships among the organisms that live there and better understand basic ecological concepts and the impact invasive species can have on the environment.
+By focusing on identifying and observing the variety of species found in the local environment, students are able to explore the relationships among the organisms that live there and better understand basic ecological concepts and the impact invasive species can have on the biodiversity and health of the environment.

 The lesson plan is designed to have students practice the steps in scientific inquiry, ie. how to gather and analyse data to best ensure that the conclusions arrived at are both valid and reliable.

 The topic of invasive species is both interesting and relevant and likely to be of greater concern as climate change and increased globalization heighten our awareness of and concern for the negative consequences of their spread.

 The opportunity for students to compare their findings with those of others using the Project Noah website further enhances the lesson plan.

 Tracking Aliens may be used by teachers in those units of the Science curriculum that focus on the study of ecosystems and /or biodiversity at the upper middle and secondary level and in Social Studies units that have students examine the consequences of globalization.